Chief Executive Officer and co-founder

 VP of Product & Engineering

 Ben is a 10-year software development veteran and graduate of the University of Georgia with degrees in Computer and Political Science.
 While at UGA, Ben worked for the Institute for Disaster Management, building out the emergency operations center to support the nation's first state-wide pandemic simulation.
-He joins MNN from Discovery Communications, where he spent several years leading the tech team behind TreeHugger.com
+Prior to MNN, he spent several years at Discovery Communications leading the tech team behind TreeHugger

 prior to managing Discovery's mobile engineering efforts.

 Justin works on the CMS that powers MNN.
 He comes to MNN from Cox Media Group and previously worked at Lockheed Martin.
 When Justin is not preparing for the upcoming Singularity, he enjoys hanging out with his family.

 Nick is a graduate from Georgia Tech with a Bachelor of Science in Computer Science.